La mentira (1998 TV series)

 La Mentira (Lit. title: The Lie / International title: Twisted Lies) is a Mexican telenovela produced by Carlos Sotomayor for Televisa.
 The telenovela aired on Canal de las Estrellas from July 13, 1998 to November 27, 1998.
 It is an adaptation of the 1965 telenovela of the same name.

-It stars Kate del Castillo, Guy Ecker, Karla Álvarez, Salvador Pineda, Rosa María Bianchi, Sergio Basáñez, Eric del Castillo, and Blanca Guerra.
+It stars Kate del Castillo, Guy Ecker, Karla Álvarez, Salvador Pineda, Rosa María Bianchi, Sergio Basáñez and Eric del Castillo.